Banzobotic/dymaxilang/readme.md

 ## The Language

-We think it should be obvious to users that the map set on line 2 actually refers to the value 3 rather than the variable `foo` itself.
+We think it should be obvious to users that the map set on line 2 refers to the value 3 rather than the variable `foo` itself.

 ```rust
 let foo = 3;